Franbercam/AuleWeb/README.md

 ## Authors
-Juan José Gómez Borrallo  Francisco de Asís Bermúdez Campuzano
+Juan José Gómez Borrallo and Francisco de Asís Bermúdez Campuzano

 ## About us
 We are Erasmus students from Seville, Spain.